Best PNP Option in 2026 Without a Job Offer | Amir Ismail

 Your Alberta Strategy

-The key insight: Alberta selects you.
+Alberta selects you.
 You cannot apply directly.
-This means your job is to be visible and competitive in the federal Express Entry pool with your occupation correctly listed and Alberta marked as your province of interest.
+Your job is to be visible in the federal Express Entry pool with your occupation correctly listed and Alberta marked as your province of interest.
+Then you wait for a Notification of Interest to land in your account.

-The February 2026 draws show minimum provincial scores of 49–61 for priority sector draws.
-That is achievable for most skilled professionals with 2–5 years of experience and CLB 7+ language scores.
+The February 2026 draws had minimum provincial scores of 49–61 for priority sectors.
+That’s achievable for most skilled professionals with 2–5 years of experience and CLB 7+ language scores.
+Your CRS matters less than your NOC.

 Newfoundland & Labrador: Priority Skills NL 2026